 Founded over 165 years ago, we’re the third-oldest college in California: a fully accredited, private Catholic master’s university with around 1,500 students from 28 states and 33 countries with broad interests and perspectives.
 We offer personal attention, quality courses and instructors, and a wide range of majors and minors, with classes averaging 15 students.
 Professors are committed to mentoring you through your journey.
 Our location creates learning opportunities and internships not available elsewhere.

-NDNU is made up of three schools and colleges, offering approximately 30 majors and credentials.
-From social to natural sciences, business to education, NDNU has great programs to choose from.
+Notre Dame de Namur is made up of three schools and colleges, offering approximately 20 majors and credentials.
+From social to natural sciences, business to education, Notre Dame has great programs to choose from.

 Approximately 30 student organizations reflect academic, ethnic, sports, professional, social, and service groups.
 The area offers an active cultural, outdoors, and community scene.

 Living on campus

 Residence hall living, suite-style residences, and on-campus apartments are available.
 Our dining hall, run by Bon Appétit, caters to all tastes, including organic and vegetarian fare.

-Most full- and part-time students can access federal, state, and private loans, as well as scholarships and grants.
-Transfer students can earn up to $26,000.
-More than 95% received aid last year.
+Most full- and part-time students can access federal, state, and private loans as well as scholarships and grants, and transfer students can earn up to $26,000.
+More than 98% received aid last year.
 Payment plans are available.

 • Men’s basketball, cross-country, golf, lacrosse, soccer, track & field